Hayley96/Mars-Rover/README.md

 The Mars Rover program flow:

-1. Select Plateau type/shape
+* Select Plateau type/shape
-2. Input Plateau size X and Y
+* Input Plateau size X and Y
-3. Select Vehicle Type
+* Select Vehicle Type
-4. Apply positional co-ordinates to vehicle instance
+* Apply positional co-ordinates to vehicle instance
-5. Apply movement commands to vehicle instance
+* Apply movement commands to vehicle instance
-6. Repeat steps 3-5 until program exited by user
+* Repeat steps 3-5 until program exited by user

 There is currently only one type of shape available representing the Plateau (Rectangle).
 There are currently two versions of Rovers (Rover, SuperRover).
 The SuperRover is capable of moving two steps per move forward, the Rover is capable of one step per move forward.
 The program currently operates with Collision detection and Plateau boundary checks.

+## License

+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3 - see the LICENSE.md file for details